 Indian Blue Robin

-.
+Indian Blue Robin is a migratory bird, which breeds in India.
+It belongs to the genus, Larvivora and its species name is L. Brunnea.
+It has been traced in the hill forests of the Western Ghats.
 Male and female Blue Robins differ in terms of physical features.
 An adult male is identified as a bird with blue upper body and rufous lower body.
 A region close to the eye of the bird stands out distinctively.
 This region comprises of the supercilium, which is bright white in color and a contrasting black mask below, which extends down the neck.
 It has white colored lower belly and undertail.
-The upper body of the female bird is olive brown in color, whereas its lower body is yellowish-beige, which involves the breast and flanks.
+The upper body of the female bird is olive brown in color, whereas it’s lower body is yellowish-beige, which involves the breast and flanks.
 Its rump is tinged with red.
 If the Blue Robin is dark brown with buff spots, it means it is young.

 Oriental Magpie-Robin is a resident breeder in India.
 It belongs to the genus, Copsychus and its species name is C. Saularis.
 This robin has black upperparts and white underparts.
 It also has black head and throat.
 A white shoulder patch stands out on the otherwise black color of the body.
 Its tail is long, the sides of which are white in appearance.
 Unlike the male Robin, the female bird has grayish black upper body and grayish white lower body.
 Scaly brown upperparts and head are evident on the body of the young robin.